likeabossTM/nodejs-linux-installer/README.md

     anyuser@anyuser:~$ sudo ./node-install.sh

     wait a few minutes while the script search for the correct node version for gnu root debian

+    till the cli show the installation has been finished

+    test it

+    anyuser@anyuser:~$ node
+    > 3+3
+    > 6

+    enjoy it and share
 ```

 ### Contributing
 Just create a fork and please contribute all your improvements back here!